Model-Driven Engineering Training for Industry Professionals (Online)

 Topics:

-General-purpose modeling languages: UML, SysML, BPMN
+General-Purpose Modeling Languages: UML, SysML, BPMN

-Session 4: Language Engineering (Meta-Modeling)
+Session 4: Language Engineering and Meta-Modeling for Domain-Specific Problems

 Topics:

-Meta-modeling concepts: meta-models, meta-meta-models, MOF (Meta-Object Facility)
+Meta-modeling concepts: meta-models, meta-meta-models, MOF

 Session 5: Meta-Modeling Technologies